arunthakurGithub/public-fall23-aveerasa/project-report.md

 - Obesity

 **Attributes provide a comprehensive picture of the public health burden of CVDs and associated risk factors in the United States**
-From Year 1999 to 2017
+- From Year 1999 to 2017
-Age Group
+- Age Group
-Gender
+- Gender
-Race/Ethnicity
+- Race/Ethnicity
-Topic – Acute Myocardial Infarction (Heart Attack), Major Cardiovascular Disease, Class - Cardiovascular Diseases, Risk Factors
+- Class: Cardiovascular Diseases, Risk Factors

 **Topic**
 1. Major Cardiovascular Disease